 With this card you will receive 4% cash back at gas stations, including at Costco Gas, on the first $7,000 each year.
 You will also receive 3% back at restaurants and on eligible travel purchases, 2% back at Costco and Costco.com, and 1% back on all other purchases.
 Because this is an open loop card that can be used anywhere Visa is accepted, you can earn points quickly.
 (Full Disclosure: Citibank advertise on Credit.com, but that results in no preferential editorial treatment.)

 The card does not carry an annual fee, but you need a paid Costco membership, which starts at $55.
-There’s a 0% introductory purchase APR for the first seven months, then it’s a variable 15.99%.
+There’s an APR of 16.74%* (Variable)

 At publishing time, Citi’s Costco Anywhere Visa credit card is offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.
 This content is not provided by the card issuer(s).
 Any opinions expressed are those of Credit.com alone, and have not been reviewed, approved or otherwise endorsed by the issuer(s).